 2. Formats

-Electronic journals and print monographs and series are the primary formats.
+The Libraries collects monographic series, monographs, databases, datasets, and journals in print and electronic formats that can be maintained by the Libraries’ infrastructure.
 Journals are collected with a preference for electronic format, but print is collected if a viable electronic form is unavailable.
 Perpetual access, user experience, faculty preference, physical space, and cost factor into format decisions.

 3. Geographical